ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

   vocabulary read through this amendment (Completed replaces the confirm tag; `InProgress` replaces `● Review`).

+- **2026-07-14 — the unified import path adapts to the native-primitives shape.**  Decision 2's "the import path unifies" ships as a toolbar **Import…** gesture (a minimal source picker; the separate load section and its assignment table are retired) whose segments flow through the SAME landing kernel the accept path uses — the canonical node's **identity is stable** (the earlier promote-the-source-to-canonical mechanism is retired; the source node is consumed after a successful copy, left untouched on failure).
+SCT resolution per source segment: an existing `TerminologyEntry` tag carrying a structure code wins; else name matching over the `Resources/Terminology/LabelToSCT/` bridges; else the segment lands as an extra untagged row and structure assignment is the **native terminology-navigator gesture** on the table's colour swatch (the in-row assignment combo of Decision 2 predates the native pivot and is superseded).
+Landed — and in particular surgeon-`Completed` — rows are **never overwritten or demoted by an import**: the incoming segment lands as an extra same-code `InProgress` row and the surgeon decides which to keep (the demote-on-rerun staleness rule remains the AI re-run path's).

 ## Context

 The 2026-07-09 end-to-end stabilization walkthrough (the maintainer